 The time required to earn a degree varies based on the number of transfer credits you receive, your course load, and other individual factors.

 Will I have an academic advisor?

-Yes, you will be assigned an advisor after you have been admitted as a degree-seeking student.
+Yes, you will be assigned an advisor once you have been admitted to a program.

 Will I have access to library resources?

 Can I earn credit for life or work experience?

 What is it like to be a student in an online course?